James Lyons (lawyer): Early life and education

 James Lyons was born in Joliet, Illinois, on January 6, 1947, to Judge Michael Lyons and Helen Glass Lyons.
 He is the oldest of six children.
 He attended parochial elementary school and Joliet Catholic High School, graduating in 1964.
-He earned a bachelor's degree in Political Science from the College of the Holy Cross in Worcester, Massachusetts, in 1968.
-He earned a J.D. degree in 1971 from DePaul University College of Law in Chicago, where he served as Associate Editor of the DePaul Law Review.
+He earned a bachelor's degree in political science from the College of the Holy Cross in Worcester, Massachusetts, in 1968.
+He earned a J.D. degree in 1971 from DePaul University College of Law in Chicago, where he served as associate editor of the DePaul Law Review.

 Professional career

-Lyons joined the Denver law firm of Rothgerber Appel & Powers, now Lewis Roca Rothgerber LLP, in September 1971.
+Lyons joined the Denver law firm of Rothgerber Appel & Powers, now Womble Bond Dickinson US LLP (formerly Rothgerber Johnson and Lyons LLP and later Lewis Roca Rothgerber LLP), in September 1971.
 His initial practice involved financial institutions and civil litigation.
 He became a partner of the firm in 1974 and his name was added to the firm in 1999.
 His practice includes complex litigation, mediation and arbitration, and international business transactions.
 Recent clients include The Anschutz Corporation, the City and County of Denver, Colorado State University, and the Board of Directors of Qwest Communications International, Inc.

 Lyons is admitted to state courts in Illinois and Colorado, and to various federal courts, including the Supreme Court of the United States.
 He served as President of the Faculty of Federal Advocates (FFA) of the United States District Court for the District of Colorado.
 He also served as Chairman of the United States Magistrate Judge Merit Selection Panel for the United States District Court for the District of Colorado.

 Lyons is a Fellow in the American College of Trial Lawyers.
 Membership is by invitation and limited to fewer than one percent of active trial lawyers in the United States.
 He has served as ACTL Colorado State Chairman.
 He is a Fellow of the International Academy of Trial Lawyers.
 (Membership is by invitation only and is limited to 500 lawyers in the world.)
 He is also a member of the American Board of Trial Advocates (ABOTA).
 He has been listed in Best Lawyers in America since its inception (Commercial Litigation and Bet-the-Company Litigation).
 Lyons has been listed in the first band of commercial litigators in every edition of Chambers USA.

 Lyons is listed in Colorado Super Lawyers.
 For four years (2006, 2007, 2008 and 2012) he was voted by his peers the number one Super Lawyer in Colorado.
 He is the subject of a feature article in the April 2007 Colorado Super Lawyer entitled "The Gold Standard – How Jim Lyons Helped Bring Peace to Northern Ireland".

 He is a former adjunct faculty member at the University of Denver College of Law and Graduate School of International Studies.
 He has served on the board of trustees of the University of Northern Colorado and Regis University.
 He is a frequent panelist and lecturer to legal audiences on trial subjects, ethics and conflict resolution.